-- (i) The extent to which specific gaps or weaknesses in services, infrastructure, or opportunities have been identified and will be addressed by the proposed project, including the nature and magnitude of those gaps or weaknesses. - (ii) The extent to which the training or professional development services to be provided by the proposed project are of sufficient quality, intensity, and duration to lead to improvements in practice among the recipients of those services. - (iii) The likelihood that the proposed project will result in system change or improvement. - (b) Quality of the project design (25 points). - (1) The Secretary considers the quality of the design of the proposed project. - (2) In determining the quality of the design of the proposed project, the Secretary considers the following factors: - (i) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable. - (ii) The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs. - (iii) The extent to which the services to be provided by the proposed project involve the collaboration of appropriate partners for maximizing the effectiveness of project services. - (iv) The extent to which the design of the proposed project reflects up-to-date knowledge from research and effective practice. - (v) The extent to which the proposed project will establish linkages with other appropriate agencies and organizations providing services to the target population.
+(i) The extent to which the proposed project is part of a comprehensive effort to improve teaching and learning and support rigorous academic standards for students.

+(ii) The extent to which specific gaps or weaknesses in services, infrastructure, or opportunities have been identified and will be addressed by the proposed project, including the nature and magnitude of those gaps or weaknesses.

+(iii) The extent to which the training or professional development services to be provided by the proposed project are of sufficient quality, intensity, and duration to lead to improvements in practice among the recipients of those services.

+(iv) The likelihood that the proposed project will result in system change or improvement.

+(b) Quality of the project design (25 points).

+(1) The Secretary considers the quality of the design of the proposed project.

+(2) In determining the quality of the design of the proposed project, the Secretary considers the following factors:

+(i) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable.

+(ii) The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs.

+(iii) The extent to which the services to be provided by the proposed project involve the collaboration of appropriate partners for maximizing the effectiveness of project services.

+(iv) The extent to which the design of the proposed project reflects up-to-date knowledge from research and effective practice.

+(v) The extent to which the proposed project will establish linkages with other appropriate agencies and organizations providing services to the target population.